Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 • Ignores customer importance

 NPS treats all customer responses equally and doesn't account for the different levels of importance of each customer.
-Not all feedback carries the same weight in terms of business impact.
+Not all user feedback carries the same weight in terms of business impact.
 The opinion of a high-spending, long-term customer might be more valuable for your strategy than that of a one-time purchaser, but NPS doesn't distinguish between the two.
+Unfortunately, not all customer happiness is equal.

 • Affected by recent experiences